Golden (Huntrix song): Asia

 In Asia, "Golden" peaked at number one on the International Federation of the Phonographic Industry's (IFPI) Official Malaysia Chart, and Singapore's Official Singapore Chart.
 In the Philippines, the song peaked at number two on Billboard Philippines Hot 100.
 In South Korea, "Golden" charted at number one on the Digital Chart and debuted at number two on the weekly Global K-pop Chart, both published by Circle.
 The song also became the third to achieve a 2025 perfect all-kill in South Korea, and later broke the record for the most hourly perfect all-kills of all time.
-In Japan, 23,881 digital copies of the song were sold according to Oricon Chart as of November 16, 2025.
+In Japan, the song peaked at number seven on the Japan Hot 100.
+According to Oricon Chart, 51,073 digital copies of the song were sold as of April 5, 2026.

 Europe

 In Germany, "Golden" debuted at number 27 on the GfK's Top 100 Singles chart.
 The following week, it entered the top ten at number nine, and later topped the chart in the week of August 8.
 In Austria, the song debuted at number 30 on the Ö3 Austria Top 40.
 It later held the runner-up spot for five consecutive weeks before then peaking at number one for seven weeks.
 In Switzerland, the song debuted at number 39 on the Swiss Hitparade.
 It later reached number two for seven consecutive weeks before dethroning Alex Warren's "Ordinary", ending its 25-week run at number one, where it remained for three weeks.
 In Ireland, the song peaked at number two on the Irish Singles Chart.
 It also appeared on the IFPI chart in Norway, reaching number one.
-In the United Kingdom, the song reached number one on the UK Singles Chart, becoming the second K-pop song in history to achieve this feat after Psy's "Gangnam Style", as well as the first song by a fictional band since "The Official BBC Children in Need Medley" in 2009 to reach number one.
 The song additionally topped Sweden's Sverigetopplistan, the Single Top 100 in the Netherlands, and the Top 100 Songs chart in Spain.

+In the United Kingdom, the song reached number one on the UK Singles Chart the week beginning August 1, becoming the second K-pop song in history to achieve this feat after Psy's "Gangnam Style", as well as the first song by a fictional band since "The Official BBC Children in Need Medley" in 2009 to reach number one.
+The song subsequently spent ten non-consecutive weeks atop the chart, surpassing The Archies' "Sugar, Sugar" as the longest-running number one single by a fictional act.